-In school we do 'Dough Disco', 'Drawing club' and will be starting 'Squiggle while you wiggle' to help with these skills (along with many other activities too).
 Fine motor skills are skills relating to manipulating objects and tools with their hands.
 Their little hands are still developing and need help to do so.
-Here are some activities that could help them: Picking up objects with tweezers.
-Threading items, like threading objects through a colander.
-Squeezing and rolling.
-Doing zips, knots and laces.
-Writing, painting, using a knife and fork.
+At school we have lots of different activities and sessions designed to help this.
+Here are some activities that could help them at home: picking up objects with tweezers, threading items like threading objects through a colander, squeezing and rolling, doing zips, knots and laces, writing, painting, using a knife and fork.